Four steps to take when you’re served with a false Protection from Abuse Order

-Protection from Abuse Petitions, or PFAs, are the mechanism that Pennsylvania uses to protect someone claiming to be the victim of domestic violence.
+Protection from Abuse Orders, or PFAs, are the mechanism that Pennsylvania uses to protect someone claiming to be the victim of domestic violence.
 Some states refer to this as a “restraining order,” but in Pennsylvania, the concept is strictly limited to former or current sexual partners or members of the same household.
 Furthermore, to obtain a PFA, someone has to show that they are afraid of imminent harm at the hands of the defendant.
 If you’ve been served with a PFA Order and told not to contact someone, here are four things you need to consider immediately in preparing to defend yourself.

 Do not contact the person who filed the PFA

 First, it is important for you to know that a Protection From Abuse Order is first entered against you “ex parte.”
 This means it is ordered by a judge without you present or knowing about it.
 Under Pennyslvania law, you will almost always first hear about someone’s allegations that you abused them from a Sheriff serving you with an order.
 Shockingly to most defendants, this Order is entered by a Court before you ever have a chance to defend yourself.
 It is vital that you not contact the person alleging abuse, as this is illegal pursuant to the Court Order.
 Unfortunately, many PFA defendants make that their first course of action.
 It’s natural to think this is a misunderstanding that can be cleared up, or to confront the person about what’s in the PFA.
 It’s natural—but it’s also illegal, and will land you in hot water.
 This is true even if the victim contacts you and says it was a mistake to file against you.
 Don’t respond to them: call an attorney.